 Overarching research themes:

 Imaging (MRI) and analysis methods to detect and diagnose diseases early and accurately,

 Modeling using imaging and EMR/EHR data to predict disease courses and treatment responses, and

 Applications of these methods to characterize disease pathophysiology and progression to inform patient care.

 Please click on the Research Projects tab for current research projects.

-NEW Open positions (research administrator, postdoc, research coordinators, faculty and staff).
+!!
+Open positions (postdoc, research coordinators, research scientists, and faculty).
 See Job Opportunities Tab

-Technical expertise: MRI and other imaging methods, neuroimaging methods, machine learning, artificial intelligence, image/data analysis, predictive modeling, big data, data sciences, and imaging clinical trials.
+Technical expertise: MRI and other imaging methods, neuroimaging methods, big data, informatics, bioinformatics, machine learning, deep learning, artificial intelligence (AI), natural langugage processsing, large language models, image/data analysis, predictive modeling, big data, data sciences, and imaging clinical trials.

 Clinical domain expertise: Neuroscience, neurology, physiology, animal models, retinal diseases (glaucoma, diabetic retinopathy), neurodegenerative diseases, cancer, and COVID-19.